 Kinlay Francis, Scottish Islands native and historian, founder Orkney Uncovered

 Kinlay Francis is a Viking giant with an enormous heart and a contagious passion for exploring the world.
-Following a stint in the Royal Navy that took him far afield from his Orkney roots, he enjoys pursuing his passions for hiking, scuba diving, and geology back in his native islands.
+Kinlay has had a long association with the Royal Navy Fleet Diving Squadron and is an honorary member of their brotherhood.
+He enjoys pursuing his passions for hiking, scuba diving, and geology back in his native islands.
 Kinlay proudly traces his ancestry back to Swedish Varangian Vikings in the year 920, half a millennium before Orkney became part of Scotland.
 He and his wife Kirsty operate Orkney Uncovered, a service that provides customized guided tours of Orkney’s many remarkable sites that has been endorsed by travel guru Rick Steves.

 Martha Hoelzer combines